SamK/picam/README.md

 Contents
 --------

-* `picam_supervise`
-Decides to enable or disable motion detection based on `$CHECK_SECURE_COMMAND` in /etc/picam.conf
+* `picam_supervise` ecides to enable or disable motion detection based on `$CHECK_SECURE_COMMAND` in `/etc/picam.conf`

-* `motion_control`
+* `motion_control` controls motion.
-Controls motion.
-Executed by `motion_supervise`
+Executed by `motion_supervise`.

-* `picam_event`
-Does something when a motion event is triggered.
+* `picam_event` does something when a motion event is triggered.
 Executed by Motion based on the settings in `/etc/motion/motion.conf`

 * `picam_notify`
-Notifies you of something.
+notifies you of something.
 Executed by `picam_event` and `picam_supervise`.

 * `examples/motion.conf`
-My configuration file for Motion.
+is my configuration file for Motion.
 Kind of works with a Logitec C270.

 * `examples/ssmtp.conf`
-A file that works with gmail.
+is file for ssmtp that works with gmail.
 Change your email, username and password to make it work.